dghubble/gologin/README.md

 ## Usage

 Choose an auth provider package such as `github` or `twitter`.
-These packages chain together the lower level `oauth1` and `oauth2` ContextHandlers and fetch the Github or Twitter `User` before calling your success ContextHandler.
+These packages chain together lower level `oauth1` and `oauth2` ContextHandlers and fetch the Github or Twitter `User` before calling your success ContextHandler.

 Let's walk through Github and Twitter web login examples.